shapesinc/api-examples/examples/social/shape-revolt/README.md

 ## Setup

 1. Clone this repository
-2. Navigate to the shape-revolt-bot directory:
+2. Navigate to the shape-revolt directory:
    ```
-   cd shape-revolt-bot
+   cd shape-revolt
    ```
 3. Install dependencies:
    ```